 Three types of valves are in common use for bicycle tires:

 with Schrader adapter

 Schrader valves have a spring-loaded valve mechanism.
-There is a small pin in the center of the valve opening which must be pushed down by a projection inside the pump head to let air in; with a fingernail, screwdriver blade or the like to let air out.
-Before the introduction of the Zéfal HP pump with its clamp-on head in the 1970's, there was no portable pump that would do a decent job of inflating high-pressure tires with Schrader valves.
+A small pin in the center of the valve opening must be pushed down by a projection inside the pump head to let air in -- or with a fingernail, screwdriver blade or the like to let air out.
+Before the introduction of the Zéfal HP pump with its clamp-on head in the 1970's, no portable pump would do a decent job of inflating high-pressure tires with Schrader valves.
 Older pumps used a screw-on hose, and air would leak past the valve-stem threads as the hose was unscrewed, because the pin was still depressed.

 Schrader value cores.
 The spring of

 Flats for a wrench are visible near the top.

 The short type is preferable with narrow bicycle tires.

 Presta valves don't use a spring, but they have a captive knurled nut to hold the core tight.
 Before you can pump up a Presta tube or let air out, you must loosen the knurled nut.
 It is also a good idea to tap the end of the pin to break the seal loose, because they are sometimes sticky.
 After inflating the tube, re-tighten the valve nut to keep air from escaping.
 Adapters are available to inflate a Presta inner tube with a Schrader pump.
 The best ones have a rubber O-ring seal to prevent leakage around the valve-cap threads.
 A convenient way to avoid losing an adapter is to leave it threaded onto a valve, and carry a Schrader pump.
 You will then be equipped to inflate anyone's tires.